-- Tasks (activeset elements) are generated during the computation-they cannot be scheduled a priori. - When a compute server discovers a new best cost, it must be propagated to the other compute servers. - Detecting termination requires "knowing" when all branches (children) have been either fully examined or pruned.
+- When a compute server discovers a new best cost, it must be propagated to the other compute servers; - Detecting termination requires "knowing" when all branches (children) have been either fully examined or pruned.
 In a distributed setting, the implied communication must not be a bottleneck.

-Our goal is to facilitate the development of branch-and-bound computations for deployment as a distributed computation.
-We provide a development-deployment infrastructure that requires the developer to write code for only the particular aspects of the branch-and-bound computation under development, primarily the branching rule, the lower bound computation, and the upper bound computation.
-We present this framework and some experimental results of its application to a medium complexity TSP code running on a beowulf cluster.
+Our goal is to facilitate the development of branch and bound computations for deployment as a distributed computation.
+We provide a development-deployment infrastructure that requires the developer to write code for only the particular aspects of the branch and bound computation under development, primarily the branching rule, the lower bound computation, and the upper bound computation.
+We present this framework and some experimental results of its application to a medium complexity Traveling Salesman Problem (TSP) code running on a beowulf cluster.

-41.2 Related Work
+2 Related Work

-Held et al. give a short history of the TSP [2].
-In it, they note that, in 1963, Little et al. [3] were the first to use the term "branch and bound" to describe their enumerative procedure for solving TSP instances.
-As we understand it, Little et al. [3] and Land and Doig [4] independently discovered the technique of branch and bound.
-This discovery led to "a decade of enumeration."
+Held, Hoffman, Johnson, and Wolfe give a short history of the Traveling Salesman Problem [10].
+In it, they note that, in 1963, Little, Murty, Sweeney, and Karel [17] were the first to use the term "branch and bound" to describe their enumerative procedure for solving TSP instances.
+As we understand it, Little et al. and Land and Doig [16] independently discovered the technique of branch and bound.
+This discovery led to "a decade of enumeration".